 Create a Winning Environment

-Suggestion: If Sunday is your “off” day, then take an hour and cook up a bunch of food to provide healthy options and multiple, well balanced meals (Majority 40/40/20) and store them in Tupperware bowls in your fridge and freezer.
+Suggestion: If Sunday is your “off” day, then take an hour and cook up a bunch of food to provide healthy options and multiple, properly balanced meals and store them in Tupperware bowls in your fridge and freezer.
 As the week goes by, you will have these options to grab at, they will be fast and convenient and you will stay on track.

 Make Weight Training Priority #1, Cardio 2nd

 Strength training and cardio may or may not be performed on the same day.
-If you choose to do them on the same day, strength training should be performed first for 4 main reasons:
+If you choose to do them on the same day, then most likely strength training should be performed first for 4 main reasons:

 Suggestion: Weights 1st, cardio 2nd